Zhuojuewang/DataVis_Final_Project/README.md

 * forecast
 * twitterwidget

-I would also like to express my gratitude to Dr. Mohammad Ali Alamdar Yazdi for all the help and suggest.
+I would also like to express my gratitude to Dr. Mohammad Ali Alamdar Yazdi for all the help and suggestion.

 ---